raquelhortab/chess-server/README.md

-#! project moved to another repository -> this is not updated
+# project moved to another repository -> this is not updated!

 # chess-server